TrueWallet/demo/src/assets/snippets/init.md

 ## Overview

-This is the demo project of TrueWallet Smart Account.
+This is the demo project of the TrueWallet Smart Account in the Amoy network.
 The same integration could be implemented in any mobile or web app for your customers.

 ## Wallet Initialization